joni-jones/architecture/design-documents/order-flow-improvements.md

 ## The solution

-Magento payment infrastructure should be separated from Order Management as payment integrations should not worry about order entities.
+The Magento payment infrastructure should be separated from Order Management as payment integrations should not worry about order entities.
 In general, payment integrations should get input details like customer data, amount, items and just execute a payment operation and should not contain any knowledge about order and how to update it.
 To achieve this state we can apply CQRS principles.
 Sales Order Management will dispatch events and Payment Infrastructure execute appropriate commands and dispatch other events, Order Management will listen to payment events and update order entities and other related data.

-Splitting payment's infrastructure from Sales is aligned to Service Isolation project.
+Splitting payment's infrastructure from Sales aligned to Service Isolation project.
 These improvements resolve circular dependencies between payments and sales and allow scale and replace Sales Order Management and payment integrations.

 The current Sales Order Management does not provide a mechanism to void/refund a payment transaction if the order's saving operation fails but splitting up payments and sales infrastructure will allow executing independent operations for any action or event.